Research & Initiatives

 Here are some past and current projects.
 Don’t hesitate to reach out if you want to talk more!

-1. Take the Reins: The effects of nutrient timing on cancer-related fatigue (TTR).
-We will be looking closely at both what and when people eat to see if these factors contribute to people's energy levels.
+We are looking closely at both what and when people eat to see if these factors contribute to people's energy levels.
 Specifically, we will evaluate whether a time-restricted eating pattern vs. an unrestricted eating pattern will affect perceived energy levels.
+This study is bring run completely remotely; you do not need to come in for any in-person assessments.

 -You have a diagnosis of a blood cancer (lymphoma, leukemia, multiple myeloma)